ddotta/awesome-polars/README.md

 - [Polars: The main alternative to pandas in Python!?](https://www.youtube.com/watch?v=-O2YuS0n03U&list=PLo9Vi5B84_dfAuwJqNYG4XhZMrGTF3sBx) - A Polars tutorial series on Youtube by [\@martinbel](https://github.com/martinbel).
 Notebooks and datasets used for the videos available [in this github repo](https://github.com/martinbel/polars-tutorial).
 - [Polars vs Pandas](https://www.youtube.com/watch?v=jU8Ghp7tRCU&ab_channel=hu-po) - A detailed video on Youtube that compares Polars and Pandas by [\@hu-po](https://github.com/hu-po).
 - [Polars: The Super Fast Dataframe Library for Python — Goodbye Pandas?](https://artificialcorner.com/polars-the-super-fast-dataframe-library-for-python-goodbye-pandas-85156e84337f) - An article and a [video](https://www.youtube.com/watch?v=CByx7XjYMhw) that explores some basic features of Polars by [@ifrankandrade](https://github.com/ifrankandrade).
-- [Manipulación de Datos con Polars en python. ](https://www.youtube.com/watch?v=3RM3pWw2iRQ) - A detailed tutorial video in Spanish :es: that shows 20 Polars functions to perform 80% of the tasks of a data scientist by [Naren Castellon](https://www.linkedin.com/in/naren-castellon-1541b8101/?originalSubdomain=pa).
+- [Manipulación de Datos con Polars en python](https://www.youtube.com/watch?v=3RM3pWw2iRQ) - A detailed tutorial video in Spanish :es: that shows 20 Polars functions to perform 80% of the tasks of a data scientist by [Naren Castellon](https://www.linkedin.com/in/naren-castellon-1541b8101/?originalSubdomain=pa).

 ## Libraries/Packages/Scripts